 Third-row access is finally easy.
 Even with child seats installed, the second-row seats slide all the way forward.
 Open Falcon Wings let you stand all the way up as you get in and out.
 Kids no longer leap and tumble over the second row, and adults find the third-row seats as accessible as the passenger seat.

 In the driver’s seat, you’ll find a stylish combination of premium interior surfaces and panoramic glass.
 Set in the futuristic dash is the Tesla Touchscreen, providing access to information and entertainment while on the go.

 Model X doesn’t use a drop of gasoline.
 You can finally live a big-car lifestyle without living at the pump.
 And, by replacing your big gas guzzler with a Tesla, you’re playing a significant role in reducing emissions.
 Incredible driving range, powered by a 60 or 85 kWh battery, is yours for the taking.

-We unveiled the Model X Design prototype on February 9, 2012.
-It represents our current vision for this groundbreaking vehicle.
-Deliveries will begin in 2014 and priced comparable to a similarly equipped Model S. More details will be announced as production nears.
+The Model X design prototype was unveiled on February 9th, 2012.
+It represented our current vision for this groundbreaking vehicle.
+Model X will be offered with a 60 kWh or an 85 kWh battery and will be dual motor all-wheel drive.
+Production begins in 2014.
+More details will be announced as production nears.

 Model X will be offered with a 60 or 85 kWh battery.

 Model X will be offered with the following drivetrain configurations: